benoleary/LesHouchesParserClasses_CPP/LHPC_CPP/README.LHPC_CPP.txt

  format.
 It also parses Flavor Les Houches Accord (FLHA) files, though with less functionality.
 This LHPC_CPP set of files is the version written in C++.

- There are 2 main parts to LHPC: the LHEF parser and associated structures; and the SLHA parser and associated structures.
+ There are 3 main parts to LHPC: the LHCO parser and associated structures; the LHEF parser and associated structures; and the SLHA parser and associated structures.
 There is also code to automatically plot SLHA spectra using the SLHA parser, though this requires the use of external programs: gnuplot, latex, dvips, and ps2eps (or ps2epsi).

- Running make on the makefile included will compile the library (LHPC_CPP/libLHPC_CPP.a) and 3 executables (LhpcSpectrumPlotter.exe, LhefParserExample.exe, and SlhaParserExample.exe).
+ Running make on the makefile included will compile the library (LHPC_CPP/libLHPC_CPP.a) and 4 executables (LhpcSpectrumPlotter.exe, LhefParserExample.exe, LhcoParserExample.exe, and SlhaParserExample.exe).
 The executables can be run with test input files in the LHPC_CPP/testing directory.